1908 Ottoman general election: Electoral system

 The elections were held in two stages.
 In the first stage, voters elected secondary electors (one for the first 750 voters in a constituency, then one for every additional 500 voters).
 In the second stage the secondary electors elected the members of the Chamber of Deputies.
 The CUP was successful in abolishing quotas for non-Muslim populations, by amending the electoral to instead stipulate one deputy to every 50,000 males.

 Results

-The Committee of Union and Progress, the main driving force behind the revolution, could count on the support of about 60 deputies, gaining the upper hand against the Liberty Party.
+The Committee of Union and Progress, the main driving force behind the revolution, won every seat in parliament except for one.
+However, its parliamentary group very quickly whittled itself down to a core group of 60 deputies, gaining the upper hand against the Liberty Party.
 Many independents were elected to the parliament, mostly from the Arab provinces.
 The new parliament consisted of 147 Turks, 60 Arabs, 27 Albanians, 26 Greeks, 14 Armenians, 10 Slavs, and four Jews.